Effective experience rating for large insurance portfolios via surrogate modeling: Numerical illustration with real data

 We use the importance sampling method described in Section \ref{importance} to estimate premiums, with 50,000 samples to ensure the accuracy of these values.
 Note that this step is only necessary for the sub-portfolio of $5\%$ policyholders, however, we perform the computationally expensive simulation for the entire portfolio to enable a comparison of the premiums obtained from the surrogate model.
 We would like to highlight in terms of the simulation time that a single replication on the entire portfolio takes approximately 18 times longer than a replication on the representative policyholder, as illustrated in Table \ref{times} below.
 This is close to the empirical ratio of 20 associated with the proportion of 5\% vs 100\% of the representative portfolio.
 The simulation took place in a large server with 32 cores, 125GB RAM memory and CPU 2 x Intel E5-2683 v4 Broadwell @ 2.1GHz.

-As previously discussed, the credibility index can be subdivided into sub-indexes that represent summary statistics, with one for each business line in the model.
-In this case, we can identify two credibility sub-indexes, denoted by $d=1,2$, and defined as follows:
+As previously discussed, the likelihood-based statistic can be subdivided into sub-statistics that represent summary statistics, with one for each business line in the model.
+In this case, we can identify two likelihood-based sub-statistics, denoted by $d=1,2$, and defined as follows:

-Regarding the surrogate function, we place an emphasis on the rating factor functional as described in Equation (\ref{eqn4}) in order to achieve a transparent ratemaking process.
+Regarding the surrogate function, we emphasize the rating factor functional as described in Equation (\ref{eqn4}) to achieve a transparent ratemaking process.
 Nonetheless, we also explore the use of an unstructured surrogate function via multidimensional B-Splines for comparison purposes.
-Since the model under consideration is multivariate, with $Y_j=(Y_j^{(1)}, \ldots, Y_j^{(D)})$, we can further decompose the function $g(\cdot)$ in Equation (\ref{eqn4}) to measure the effect of the credibility sub-indexes separately.
-Thus, it is possible to quantify the importance of the claim history of each component on the resulting credibility premium.
+Since the model under consideration is multivariate, with $Y_j=(Y_j^{(1)}, \ldots, Y_j^{(D)})$, we can further decompose the function $g(\cdot)$ in Equation (\ref{eqn4}) to measure the effect of the likelihood-based sub-statistics separately.
+Thus, it is possible to quantify the importance of the claim history of each component on the resulting Bayesian premium.

 For instance, if we opt for an additive structure for the function $g(\mathcal{L}(\mathbf{Y}_n; \tilde{\theta}),n)$, our surrogate function can be expressed as: